ccgeoinformatics/BinaryLC_AreaEstimation_UQ/README.md

-# Binary Land Cover Map Accuracy Assessment, Area Estimation, and Uncertainty Quantification
+# Binary/Two-class Land Cover Map Accuracy Assessment, Area Estimation, and Uncertainty Quantification

-This repository provides tools for assessing the accuracy and area estimation of binary land cover classification maps, following the methodologies presented in Olofsson et al. (2013, 2014).
-It includes scripts for single and multiple land cover maps, allowing for iterative accuracy assessment and uncertainty quantification.
+This repository provides tools for assessing the accuracy of binary or two-class land cover classification maps, including unbiased class area estimation and uncertainty quantifications following the methodologies presented in Olofsson et al. (2013, 2014).
+It includes scripts for single and multiple binary land cover maps, allowing for iterative accuracy assessment and uncertainty quantification.

 ## Features